semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 Determine the following:

 - When you want to run a scan:
     - On a recurring schedule, such as daily or weekly.
+It is recommended to run Semgrep daily.
-    - On certain events, such as a push or merge event.
+    - On certain events, such as a pull or merge request.
 - On what branches you want to run a scan:
     - Feature branches
     - Main or trunk branches